meister03/discord-hybrid-sharding/README.md

 * The IPC System allows you to listen on your messages, which you sent.
 * You can communicate between the Cluster and the Client
 * This allows you to send requests from the Client to the Cluster and reply to them and viceversa
-* You can also send normal messages, which does not need to be replied
+* You can also send normal messages, which do not need to be replied

 ClusterManager | cluster.js
 ```js